 Make sense of your story through symbols and archetypes

-It is not uncommon for someone to feel ‘stuck’, or stagnated, in therapy.
+It is not uncommon for someone to feel ‘stuck’, or stagnated, in healing and coaching work.
 You may feel that you are going around in circles, are not able to gain new insight, or even feel increasingly hopeless about moving forward.